denis-ev/VivumLab/docs/software/factorio.md

 #### ADMINISTRATOR SETUP

-Navigate to *https://{{ PackageFileName.domain }}/admin*
+Navigate to *https://{{ factorio.domain }}/admin*

-Create an account with your desired username; as this is the first user, PackageFileName makes this account the administrator.
+Create an account with your desired username; as this is the first user, factorio makes this account the administrator.

 #### SMTP/ MAIL